We are a UK Registered Charity run entirely by unpaid volunteers.

 Our riders will – at ALL times - use their own discretion as to when the use of a motorcycle is unsafe.
-This could be when it’s particularly icy or during severe gales etc and, in these circumstances only, they can decide to make use of their own 4-wheel based transport.
+This could be when it’s particularly icy or during severe gales etc and, in these circumstances only, they can decide to make use of their own 4-wheel based transport by agreement from the Chairman.
 They would be reimbursed the fuel cost that would have been spent on a motorcycle journey only.

 If the external temperature is too cold (typically below 3 degrees Celsius), it is unlikely that we could transport live blood stocks on a motorcycle.

 Frozen, human breast milk is used in the treatment of premature babies where, for any number of reasons, the mother is unable to express their own milk.

 Studies have shown that babies who receive donated breast milk at their most vulnerable time are far more likely to make progress in terms of physical health and growth.

 There is a significantly reduced mortality rate amongst premature babies who receive this milk and the long term health benefits are substantial too.

 Mothers across the country donate their spare milk and it is collected (sometimes by Blood Bike groups) and transported to one of a few Milk Bank units who will then test, treat and freeze the milk in small bottles ready for call-off by a hospital.

 This is where we come in – reducing the cost of transport and saving the NHS money!

 We currently cover hospitals and NHS service providers throughout Nottinghamshire - although this doesn't mean we're limited by the border...

 Our first service agreement was with the Sherwood Forest Trust Hospitals (King’s Mill in Mansfield and the Newark Hospital) but we may have to collect from units in Sheffield, Hull and even Chester.